Have you found yourself wanting a dog but can’t seem to stop sneezing when you’re around them?

 The Best Solution: Air Purification

 The Austin Air HealthMate removes up to 99.97% of allergens in your home, including pet dander.
-The combination of medical-grade HEPA and 780 cubic inches of activated carbon and zeolite effectively remove airborne allergens and odors and keep your home clean and fresh, even with a dog.
+The combination of medical-grade Certified HEPA Material and 780 cubic inches of activated carbon and zeolite effectively remove airborne allergens and odors and keep your home clean and fresh, even with a dog.

 Check out a positive Austin Air pet review here